BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/splash.md

     excerpt: "Our students learn principles of design and aerodynamics to compete in the public arena and prepare to become leaders in the aersopace industry."

 leadership_row:
-  - title: "Student Leadership 410 340 390"
+  - title: "Student Leadership"

 leadership_row2:
-  - image_path: /assets/images/Justin_Pic.jpg
+  - image_path: /assets/images/Justin_410.jpg
     alt: "President"
     title: "President"
     excerpt: "Justin Spencer"